argmaxml/recsplain/docs/source/what-is-recsplain.rst

 What is Recsplain
 =====================

-The Recsplain system is a tabular similarity search server that calculates item similarity so that you can recommend items based on item search or user preferences.
+The Recsplain system is an explainable recommendation system.

+It consists of a tabular similarity search server that calculates item similarity and recommends items with explanations.

 Recommendation system
 -------------------------------------------